Customs Can be the Biggest Horse Abuser

 The truth is that a person deemed as knowledgeable,

-may well be the cruelest person that ever stepped into a horse pen.
+may well be the cruellest person that ever stepped into a horse pen.

 Ask a reining trainer or clinician how they train their horses and they will have a mantra response that is palatable to most people’s ears.
 What they won’t talk about is the things they do behind barn doors; sometimes barbaric practices deemed tradition in the training of the reining horse.

 Those same trainers and clinicians are conditioned to seeing and working with those barbaric methods and have no measure of the degree of abuse being applied.
 They justify everything with their longevity in the business and their prize winnings.
-A good prize winner or promoter seems to have a licence for unquestionable abuse, even when other horseman stand back and shake their head in disgust.
+A good prize winner or promoter seems to have a licence for unquestionable abuse, even when other horsemen stand back and shake their heads in disgust.

 The twistedness of the trainers lack of skill and knowledge was captured in this US Patent for horse training equipment.
 The 1964 patent states:

 Customary methods for training animals in general, and horses in particular, often are relatively very cruel.
 For example, in training horses to neck rein, one method involves beating the horse about the head with a wide leather paddle or bat several hundred times to train the horse to turn when the rider so orders.
 Horses trained in this manner to be cow horses usually are retrained after periods of two or three months, During each such training exercise the horse may again be batted about the head several hundred times.
 These training and retraining exercises often cause a horse to become extremely head shy.